VISHNULALR/phonegap/Android/NetworkLocation/readme.txt

-Plugin to read network loaction
+Plugin to read network location